S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 **Describe** those **deliverables** that are essential to the work of the delegatees.
 Explicitly name **who provides them** in each case (either from within the organization or from the outside world), and clarify the requirement that each deliverable is intended to fulfill.

-**Recommended format:** Provider and deliverable(s).
-And, unless it's already clear, add information about the requirement: (enabling condition) and (intended outcome).
+**Recommended format:** Provider and deliverable(s), include a description of the requirement if it is not apparent.

 **Examples**: